• Skip to Content

 No Exams During Final Week of Classes.
 In-class final exams shall not be scheduled during the last week of classes.
 Take-home final exams shall not be released prior to start of finals weeks or due prior to finals weeks.
 Subjects to the provisions below for deferment of exams and the rules governing Incompletes, the due date for take-home exams, final projects, and seminar papers cannot be after the end of finals weeks.

 Deferment of Exams or Assignment Deadlines.
 A student with a substantial physical, emotional, or family problem that would make it impractical or grossly unfair to take a scheduled examination or meet another class-wide or general deadline may submit in advance a written request to be excused from taking the examination as scheduled or complying with the deadline as fixed.
 Students must make such requests in a writing directed to the faculty member teaching the course in question, and must substantiate such request by a physician’s statement or some other written evidence of the emergency.
-A faculty member acting alone or in consultation with the Associate Dean for Academic Affairs shall either deny the request or grant the request and require the student to take the examination at a later date or comply with a new deadline.
+A faculty member acting alone or in consultation with the Associate Dean for Faculty shall either deny the request or grant the request and require the student to take the examination at a later date or comply with a new deadline.
 If the examination or new deadline extends beyond the grading deadline for a semester, the faculty member must comply with the policy regarding Incompletes.

 When Request Is Denied or Extended Deferment Sought.
 If any request for deferment (as described above) is denied, or if a student requests a deferment for reasons or to a time that would not comply with the above policy, the student may obtain the requested deferment only by approval of the Academic Standards Committee.
-Appeal from a denied request or an original request for an extended deferment may be made by giving the Associate Dean for Academic Affairs a copy of the request as described above together with any appropriate supporting documents.

 Failure to Take Examination or Comply with Deadline.
 A student who fails to take an examination or comply with a deadline and who does not receive a deferment under this rule shall be penalized in whatever fashion the faculty member teaching the course deems appropriate.
 There is no responsibility on the part of any faculty member to accept or evaluate any work that is not done in a timely fashion unless relief has been granted pursuant to this rule.